Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • State Fair

-State Fair apple tree
+State Fair apple trees

 State Fair is a bright red summer apple, with a juicy firm flesh and sweet/tart flavor.